The next Newsletter – September 2021 is out

 The participants of the project, most of whom are volunteers, decided early in 2014 to establish our own charitable organization.

-Angelika Rieber, who is the heart and soul of the project, is the chairwoman of the association, assisted by Till Lieberz-Gross and Gaby Thielmann and the other members.
+Angelika Rieber, who is the heart and soul of the project, is the 1st chairwoman of the association, assisted by the 2nd chairwoman Katja Demnig, the contact persons to the schools Willi Jahncke and Andreas Zies and the other members of the project.